AlexArcPy/python-for-gis-progression-path/README.md

 * Learn about extending Python with C or C++:
   * Learn how to [create a C++ extension for Python](https://docs.microsoft.com/en-us/visualstudio/python/cpp-and-python) (.pyd compiled file that can be imported as a regular module into Python module)
+  * Go through the [Interfacing with other languages](https://training.enthought.com/course/INTERFACING) course from Enthought to start building Python native modules

 ## Skills